Easy Homemade Vegan Bagel Recipe

 Substitutions

-• Brush the bagels with any plant milk, neutrel oil or a vegan egg replacement.
+• Brush the bagels with any plant milk or neutral oil.

 Storage

-The bagels should stay fresh in an air tight bag or container for 3-4 days.
+The bagels should stay fresh in an air-tight bag or container for 3-4 days.
 Store in the fridge to slightly prolong their freshness.
-Bagels freeze nicely, freeze in a freezer bag or air tight container for up to 3 months.
-Thaw at room tempurature.
+Bagels freeze nicely, too.
+Freeze in a freezer bag or air tight container for up to 3 months.
+Thaw at room temperature.

 Vegan bagel with vegan cream cheese on a plate.